patriciacostadacruz/frontend-template-m3/README.md

 - User will see an error page if he/she tries to access a path wich doesn't exist or a page where no data is pulled
 - Logged in users can search for users and projects with filters
-- User can edit profile picture
 - User can send messages to other users
 - User can edit and delete messages
 - User can see a page with all his/her messages listed
 - User can also see a chat UI with all messages per conversation
-- User can add projects to favorites
+- User can see a graph is his/her profile with metrics based on project status
 - App is responsive

 ---